PO Box 9021, Wilmington, DE 19809, USA

 Numbers noted as (D:xx) refer to plates with photos in "Dragonflies through Binoculars - A Field Guide to Dragonflies of North America", by Sidney Dunkle

-FL: in Florida
+FL: occurs in Florida

-NC: in North Carolina
+NC: occurs in North Carolina

-NJ: in New Jersey
+NJ: occurs in New Jersey

 Links to Groupings within this List:

-Damselflies Broad-winged Damsels Spreadwings Pond Damsels
+DAMSELFLIES Broad-winged Damsels Jewelwings Rubyspots Spreadwings

 Other Links: